the-matt-moo/stendoclip/README.md

 ## FAQ

-**Q: What happens when I copy an image or file?**
+**What happens when I copy an image or file?**

-A: Stendoclip ignores non-text content silently.
+- Stendoclip ignores non-text content silently.
 Only plain Unicode text (`CF_UNICODETEXT`) is captured.
 Images, files, formatted text, and other formats are discarded without logging (unless `debug_log: true`).

-**Q: Where are my clips stored?**
+**Where are my clips stored?**

-A: In `%AppData%\Stendoclip\history.json` by default.
+- In `%AppData%\Stendoclip\history.json` by default.
 Pinned clips and unpinned clips coexist in the same file and survive restarts.
 Use `history_path` in config to move it elsewhere.

-**Q: Can I sync clips between computers?**
+**Can I sync clips between computers?**

-A: Not built-in.
+- Not built-in.
 You can manually copy `history.json` between machines, or use `history_path` to point to a cloud-synced folder (OneDrive, Dropbox, etc.), but stendoclip doesn't auto-sync.

-**Q: Is my clipboard data private?**
+**Is my clipboard data private?**

-A: Stendoclip stores clips as plaintext JSON locally.
+- Stendoclip stores clips as plaintext JSON locally.
 Only your machine can read it.
 Sensitive data (Windows privacy-marked content, KeePass) is detected and not stored.
 If you don't want a clip captured, manually clear it or pause capture via the tray menu.

-**Q: How do I uninstall?**
+**How do I uninstall?**

-A: Delete `stendoclip.exe`.
+- Delete `stendoclip.exe`.
 Optionally remove the config and history from `%AppData%\Stendoclip\`.
 To disable autostart, toggle "Start with Windows" in the tray menu or manually delete the registry entry at `HKCU\Software\Microsoft\Windows\CurrentVersion\Run\Stendoclip`.

-**Q: Can I backup my clips?**
+**Can I backup my clips?**

-A: Yes. `history.json` is a valid JSON file.
+- Yes. `history.json` is a valid JSON file.
 Copy it anywhere or add it to version control.
 To restore, replace the file in `%AppData%\Stendoclip\` and restart stendoclip.

-**Q: What if my config is invalid?**
+**What if my config is invalid?**

-A: Stendoclip logs the error and ignores the bad config on startup/reload.
+- Stendoclip logs the error and ignores the bad config on startup/reload.
 It falls back to defaults and uses the last known good config in memory.
 Check the log at `%AppData%\Stendoclip\stendoclip.log` for details.

-**Q: Can I customize every hotkey?**
+**Can I customize every hotkey?**

-A: Yes.
+- Yes.
 Use the `keys` object in `config.json` to override any bezel action (open, previous, next, paste, cancel, delete, pin).
 Each accepts an array of key specs for multi-binding.

-**Q: Does stendoclip consume a lot of memory?**
+**Does stendoclip consume a lot of memory?**

-A: No. Runtime is ~15MB for a 50-clip history.
+- No. Runtime is ~15MB for a 50-clip history.
 Memory grows linearly with `max_history` and `max_entry_bytes`; at defaults, a 500-clip stack is still <50MB.

 ## License